 - Contribute to a campus community that values and supports collaboration and cooperation.

-We compute an “academic GPA” based on core academic coursework (math, science, English, social studies, and foreign language courses), and weight grades for advanced, accelerated, AP or IB classes.
-A strong applicant will have an academic GPA greater than 3.80, and the vast majority of our admitted students will have an academic GPA of at least 3.5.
+We use an unweighted high school GPA and want to see success in core academic coursework (math, science, English, social studies, and foreign language courses).
+A strong applicant will have an GPA greater than 3.8, and the vast majority of our admitted students will have a GPA of at least 3.3.

 If you have any questions about these requirements and guidelines, contact your admissions officer.